aegisql/conveyor/README.md

 ## Release History

 ### 1.2.3-SNAPSHOT
+* static loader and values
+* Improved setting names for smart lables
+* bare smart labels with no actual function attached in order to pass messages that do not need to change state of the builder

 ### 1.2.2
 * added method getConsumerFor with explicit Bulder class parameter to avoid class casting in consumers.